Ellen Pompeo Just Outed Herself As A Karen Unprovoked

-Grey’s Anatomy star Ellen Pompeo just gave us an unsolicited glimpse of her surprising, behind-the-scenes power trip, revealing that the woman behind your favorite TV doctor is actually a whole Karen out here.
+Grey’s Anatomy star Ellen Pompeo just gave us an unsolicited glimpse of her surprising, behind-the-scenes power trip, revealing that the woman behind your favourite TV doctor is actually a whole Karen out here.

 On a new episode of her podcast Tell Me with Ellen Pompeo, the actress reconnected with her former TV husband Patrick Dempsey (Dr. Derek Shepherd) to reminisce about their time on Grey’s.
 What should have been a delightful reunion between two of pop culture’s most beloved fictional couples quickly went left when Pompeo promised she had a “good Denzel story” to tell and then recounted a particularly tense behind-the-scenes experience with a guest director, the legendary Denzel Washington.
 Washington, who was making his small screen directorial debut on Grey’s, was overseeing the production of an emotional episode in which Pompeo’s character, Meredith, had to confront a patient who’d broken her jaw during an epileptic event.
 The scene was especially tense, and Pompeo wanted to up the ante for the emotionally charged moment, choosing to improvise her dialogue with her scene partner.